ShiqiYu/CPP/week03/README.md

 }
 ```

 The test takes place before each iteration in a `while` loop.
 There is a `do-while` loop, and the test takes place after each iteration in it.
-The following `do-while` loop behavior is the same with the previous `while` loop.
+The following `do-while` loop behavior is the same as the previous `while` loop.

 ```cpp
 int num = 10;